Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: An introduction to Hamiltonian Mechanics

-It is of interest to note that the Hamiltonian \eqref{hamest} is the sum of the kinetic and potential energy, and thus is equal to the mechanical energy defined in the \hyperref[appA]{Appendix}.
+It is of interest to note that the Hamiltonian \eqref{hamest} is the sum of the kinetic and potential energy.
+Thus, the Hamiltonian \eqref{hamest} is equal to the mechanical energy defined in the \hyperref[appA]{Appendix}.

-Writing the kinetic energy of the Hamiltonian \eqref{hamest} as a function of the generalized momentum will be useful in section \ref{se_construc}, where the construction of the HMC method is presented.
-If $K$ is defined as the kinetic energy in terms of the generalized momentum, $K$ will have the correspondence rule $K(p) = \frac{p^{2}}{2m}$, where $p^{2}$ is the dot product of the vector $p$ with itself, since $K(p) = T\left(\frac{dq}{dt}\right)$.
+Writing the kinetic energy of the Hamiltonian \eqref{hamest} as a function of the generalized momentum will be useful in Section \ref{se_construc}, where the construction of the HMC method is presented.
+If $K$ is defined as the kinetic energy in terms of the generalized momentum, $K$ will have the correspondence rule $K(p) = \frac{p^{2}}{2m}$, where $p^{2}$ is the dot product of $p$ with itself, since $K(p) = T\big(\frac{dq}{dt}\big)$.
 Therefore, the Hamiltonian \eqref{hamest} can be written as